bxparks/AceSegment/DEVELOPER.md

 ## Source Code Organization

 All classes are in the `ace_segment` namespace, but the `.h` and `.cpp` files are organized in subdirectories under `src/ace_segment`.
-The depedency graph is roughly like this:
+The dependency graph is roughly like this:

 ```
                     ace_segment/writer/
                       *Writer.h
-                          |
-                          v
-                    ace_segment/
-                      LedDisplay.h
                           |
                           v
                     ace_segment/